oohtmeel1/Machine-Learning-_-Prediction/README.md

 Model Results So far:

 The linear model performed very well.
 With a prediction accuracy of 100%.
-But this problem was ideal for linear modeling, being a combination of continuous variables.

 The `MAE` was 0.03267136765242417\
 The `MSE` was 0.003015192149111796\